Bedrock-OSS/bedrock-wiki/docs/entities/non-mob-runtime-identifiers.md

 Some runtime identifiers’ entities cannot be damaged by any means (including via `/damage`).
 Such runtime identifiers are marked as inactive under this attribute.
 Note that `minecraft:damage_sensor` cannot make undamageable entities damageable.
 In this document, “gameplay” damage is damage taken through normal gameplay, e.g., not commands.

 **Flammable**
 Entities whose runtime identifier have this attribute flagged as active can be set on fire.
-When flammable entities are on fire, `query.is_on_fire` will return `true` and `on_fire_color` will be used as the overlay color from a render controller.
+When flammable entities are on fire, `q.is_on_fire` will return `true` and `on_fire_color` will be used as the overlay color from a render controller.
 However, the entity may not actually be damageable by fire, lava, or fire ticks.
 This attribute is also flagged as inactive if the entity can take fire, lava, or fire tick damage but would die or despawn from it.

 **Can be knocked back**
 When noted as active, entities can be knocked back when taking damage from entity attacks or explosions, and this can be tuned using the universal `minecraft:knockback_resistance` component.
 When noted as inactive, `minecraft:knockback_resistance` cannot make stationary entities able to be knocked back.